 By this time, I had been to a traditional medical doctor looking for relief.
 Any relief from the incessant itching would be welcomed - or so I thought!

 Reality hit me in the face when, all the doctor had to offer were steroids.
-Now, I have been well acquainted with steroids and the havoc they can wreak on your body.
+Now, I have been well acquainted with steroids and the side effects and havoc they can wreak on your body.

 Symptoms of Eczema

 Eczema affects people differently and can look different on each person.
 One common factor, though, is the itching.

 I can tell you from experience that it is terribly itchy!
 In fact, there is an awful itch-scratch cycle that I have experienced.
 The itch is so bad, the skin becomes even more inflamed and you scratch yourself until you bleed.
 NOT FUN!